The Bankrate promise

 Ultimately, student loans are ideal if you seek funds to cover college-related expenses.
 But if you need a more flexible funding option to pay for other types of expenses, a personal loan may be best.
-Keep in mind that many lenders will require a cosigner if you don’t have a steady source of income and a good or excellent credit score.

-Companies offering personal loans to students
+Lenders that offer personal loans to students

 You may qualify for a personal loan as a student through these fintech startups, even if you aren’t currently employed or have little to no credit history.

 Upstart is an online peer-to-peer lending platform that offers personal loans of up to $50,000 with repayment terms ranging from three to five years.
 What makes Upstart a good choice for students looking for a personal loan is that the company uses a revolutionary AI-powered underwriting process that takes into account more than just your credit score and income.

 Unlike most personal loan lenders, Upstart doesn’t have a minimum credit score requirement.
 This alone makes it an ideal choice for students who may not have a solid credit history built just yet.
 Additionally, the company offers funding as soon as the next day.
 On the downside, Upstart’s loan APRs are capped at 35.99 percent and carry an origination fee of up to 10 percent of the total loan amount, which can make your loan pretty expensive.

 KoraCash is available to students and recent graduates with a .edu email address.
 You should also be at least 18 years of age with a valid Social Security number and acceptable credit history.